Ronald McDonald House Charities (RMHC)

 - Ronald McDonald Family Rooms.
-Particular areas located within medical facilities, near patients' rooms and intensive care units.
+Particular areas situated in medical facilities, near patients' rooms and intensive care units.
 The Family Rooms provide a calm place where families can regroup, rest, and relax while attending to their ill children.

 - Ronald McDonald Care Mobile.
 These are special vehicles deployed in areas around the world where health care for children is limited.
-They provide cost-effective, high-quality medical, dental and health education services.
+Fifty of these care mobiles provide cost-effective, high-quality medical, dental and health education services.